vishalbelsare/jekyll/en/lessons/simulating-historical-communication-networks-python.md

 pip install 'mesa>=2.4.0,<3.0'
 ```

-Note that this installs a specific mesa version, for which this lesson was built.
+Note that this installs a specific mesa version (2.4), for which this lesson was built.
 Future versions of mesa might require changes in the code.

 ```Python
 try: